ivansurif/randomizer_svc/README.markdown

 The [Swagger Spec](static/swagger.yaml) defines the interface of the service.

 ## Running Locally
-The service can be run as a Docker as a Python process.
+The service can be run as a Python process.

 Install requirements:
 ```